 Receiving a Default Notice letter does not mean that you will definitely get a county court judgment.
 If you can’t pay the balance required, you can still make an offer of repayment.
 If this is accepted the creditor will not proceed to court action.

-The Ministry of Justice has recently looked at when creditors decide to go to court.
-Creditors said
+The Ministry of Justice has looked at when creditors decide to go to court.
+Creditors told the MoJ that:

 - “Debt recovery claimants would try to engage with the debtor and negotiate a settlement (including through the offer of repayment plans) before considering issuing a claim in the courts”